osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 The unit of measure identifier

 **Request body**
-Serialized access control list
+Serialized ACL

 **Response**
-The response includes a status code
+The response includes a status code.

 **.NET Library**
 ```csharp